oracle-livelabs/oci-migration/peoplesoft-move-improve/11psft-env/psft-env.md

 ## Introduction

-This lab walks you through the steps to provision and deploy an HCM PeopleSoft Environment from the previously created environment topolgy and template.
+This lab walks you through the steps to provision and deploy an HCM PeopleSoft Environment from the previously created environment topology and template.

-Estimated Lab Time: 15 minutes + 90 minutes waiting for environment to delpoy
+Estimated Lab Time: 15 minutes + 90 minutes waiting for environment to deploy

 ### Objectives